Obstetrics & Gynecology, Boulder Medical Center

 Patients often ask, “I’m ready to address my sexual health—where do I start?”

-The first step is simply reaching out to a trusted healthcare provider.
+The first step is to reach out to your trusted healthcare provider.
 Whether you’re seeking STI testing, contraception options, pregnancy planning, or guidance about a concern or question, your provider can help you create a personalized plan.
 No matter your age, gender identity, sexual orientation, or relationship status, you deserve supportive, inclusive care.

 Practical Steps for Sexual Health